Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 You can promote your business on social media for free by using organic social media marketing.
 Organic social is any social media activity that does not have a paid promotion and makes use of free social media tools to build and engage with followers.

 What is the best content for social media?

 Written posts, blogs, articles, eBooks, guides, links to external content or websites, vibrant images, advertising videos, and live video stories.

 What does a social media manager do?

-A social media manager responsible for monitoring, posting, creating, and uploading social media content for your company or brand.
+A social media manager is responsible for monitoring, posting, creating, and uploading social media content for your company or brand.
 They are regarded as the brand’s voice and provide expert guidance to enhance your online presence.

-How marketers use social media?
+How do marketers use social media?

 Marketers make use of social media platforms to connect or grow an audience by building brand awareness and increasing sales.
 They do use by making use of social media tools and platforms that drive customers and followers to their websites or stores.